DataShades/ckanext-ondc/README.md

 ```

 To ensure that ONDC fields are properly displayed, you will need to customize some of the templates used by CKAN.
 A
-direct approach involves replacing the basic_fields block in the package_form.html template with a block dedicated to
+direct approach involves replacing the `basic_fields` block in the `templates/package/snippets/package_form.html` template with a block dedicated to
 rendering custom fields.
 You can achieve this by creating a new template file within the templates directory of your
 extension.
 The file should be named package/snippets/package_form.html.
 Inside this file, you will define the structure
 and presentation of your custom fields as follows: